Dirac Fermions and Flat Bands in Phosphorus Carbide Nanotubes: Structural and Quantum Phase Transitions in a Quasi-One-Dimensional Material

 Since structural distortion often plays an important role in tuning magnetism \citep{boukhvalov2008hydrogen, yang2009itinerant}, we next applied axial strain to the hydrogenated nanotube.
-Interestingly, under compressive strain the nanotube transitions from ferrimagnetic to ferromagnetic state, where most contribution to the magnetic order comes from the spin-up electrons (left panel of Fig.~\ref{fig:magnetization_vs_strain_ntb}, corresponding to $4\%$ compressive strain).
+Interestingly, under compressive strain the nanotube transitions from ferrimagnetic{-like} to ferromagnetic{-like} state, where most contribution to the magnetic order comes from the spin-up electrons (left panel of Fig.~\ref{fig:magnetization_vs_strain_ntb}, corresponding to $4\%$ compressive strain).
 The magnetization increases under compression and saturates to $0.66 \mu_B$ at $-4\%$ strain.
-Under tensile strain, the nanotube exhibits a dynamic interplay between antiferromagnetic and ferromagnetic behavior across different strain levels (see Fig.~\ref{fig:magnetization_vs_strain}).
-In particular, the nanotube under $+1\%$ strain has majority spin-up states with $0.50 \mu_B$ magnetization, after which the polarity switches to spin-down with $-0.59 \mu_B$ magnetization, at $+2\%$ strain.
-Upon further increasing the strain to $+3\%$ the nanotube becomes antiferromagnetic, and finally, under $+4\%$ strain it turns back to ferromagnetic order with magnetization $-0.57 \mu_B$.
+Under tensile strain, the nanotube exhibits a dynamic interplay between antiferromagnetic{-like} and ferromagnetic{-like} behaviors across different strain levels (see Fig.~\ref{fig:magnetization_vs_strain}).
+In particular, the nanotube under $+1\%$ strain has majority spin-up states with $0.50\,\mu_B$ magnetization, after which the polarity switches to spin-down with $-0.59\,\mu_B$ magnetization, at $+2\%$ strain.
+Upon further increasing the strain to $+3\%$ the nanotube becomes antiferromagnetic{-like}, and finally, under $+4\%$ strain it turns back to ferromagnetic{-like} order with magnetization $-0.57\,\mu_B$.
 Correspondingly, a high concentration of spin-down clouds is visible in the right column of Fig.~\ref{fig:magnetization_vs_strain_ntb}.
-The strain induced ferromagnetic behavior can also be seen from the band diagrams and spin-DOS of two extreme strain cases, i.e., $4\%$ compression (Fig.~\ref{fig:band_diagram_mag_compression} and \ref{fig:DOS_neg_strain}) and extension (Fig.~\ref{fig:band_diagram_mag__tensile} and \ref{fig:DOS_pos_strain}), where the energy bands splits into spin-up (red solid lines) and spin-down (dashed blue lines) channels.
+The strain induced ferromagnetic{-like} behavior can also be seen from the band diagrams and spin-DOS of two extreme strain cases, i.e., $4\%$ compression (Fig.~\ref{fig:band_diagram_mag_compression} and \ref{fig:DOS_neg_strain}) and extension (Fig.~\ref{fig:band_diagram_mag__tensile} and \ref{fig:DOS_pos_strain}), where the energy bands splits into spin-up (red solid lines) and spin-down (dashed blue lines) channels.
 Overall, this shows a remarkable example of controllable magnetic behavior in \ce{P2C3}NTs where spin polarity can be changed with the application of strain.
-This mechanism of generating unpaired spins without an external magnetic field may find applications in the emergent fields such as quantum hardware devices and spintronics.
-A discussion of magnetism effects in \ce{P2C3}NTs induced from a carbon vacancy is discussed in the SI.
-Further studies of the effect of concentration of dopant, torsional deformation and nanotube chirality on magnetic properties of \ce{P2C3}NTs are all interesting subjects for future investigation.